-As part of our commitment to combating modern slavery and human trafficking, we have developed our internal policies and procedures to reinforce our approach on modern slavery and human trafficking.
+As part of our commitment to combatting modern slavery and human trafficking, we have developed and maintain internal policies and procedures to reinforce our approach on modern slavery and human trafficking.
 These documents are designed to be easy to use and are intended to assist our employees in their due diligence of suppliers.
-In addition, we are developing a global code of business conduct, which will be a publically available document, and will send a clear message to stakeholders and investors of our business principles and ethics.
+In addition, we have developed a global code of business conduct, which will be made publically available in 2018, and will send a clear message to stakeholders and investors of our business principles and ethics.

 We are committed to acting ethically and with integrity in all our business dealings and to putting in place effective systems and controls which aim to ensure there is no modern slavery taking place anywhere in our own business or in our supply chains.
-As part of this commitment, we have undertaken a review of, and made improvements to, our supplier due diligence and audit procedures.
-Where appropriate, and with the welfare and safety of those individuals at risk as a priority, we give support and guidance to our suppliers to help them address concerns in their own business and supply chain.
+As part of this commitment we focus on the welfare and safety of individuals at potential risk, undertake periodic due diligence reviews of our suppliers and, where appropriate, provide support and guidance to help suppliers to address any concerns that they might have in their own business and supply chain.

-In each Oxford Instruments business, we conduct internal auditing to review compliance with our processes.
+In each Oxford Instruments business, we conduct internal reviews of compliance with our processes.
 We take a risk-based approach and have developed our processes to create detailed profiles of key and high-risk suppliers.
 Both new and existing key and high-risk suppliers are encouraged to adopt the same or similar standards to those contained within our policies and they are expected to hold their own suppliers to the same or similar standards.
-We have commenced an annual auditing cycle of our key and high-risk suppliers through the use of questionnaires and, with supplier feedback, we seek to continually improve our systems of audit.
+We carry out an annual auditing cycle of our key and high-risk suppliers through the use of questionnaires and, with supplier feedback, we seek to continually improve our systems of audit.

 We believe in the importance of educating our employees on human rights issues and have launched training for relevant employees to help them to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-Through this training, our employees are encouraged to use our procedures for Reporting a Business Malpractice to report any concerns they might have, which includes access to an independent whistleblowing service, ‘SafeCall’.
+Through this training, our employees are encouraged to use our procedures for reporting a business malpractice to raise any concerns they might have, which includes access to an independent whistleblowing service.

 Chief Executive, Oxford Instruments plc